-Today, I have a nice stream of revenue from these three companies, and SEMRush has gone out of there way to make me a very happy camper.
-They gave me a complimentary membership to their top level, and they allowed me to give my audience a free two week trial to test it out.
-If you you would like to grab a free trial, then go here now.
+Today, I have a nice stream of revenue from these three companies, and SEMRush has gone out of their way to make me a very happy camper by giving me a complimentary membership.

 Whenever you can add revenue and decrease costs, it is always a big win.
 The complimentary membership to SEMRush alone saves me $2400 a year.

 #3 Do I need to make it back the way I lost it?

 About four months after I made my first blog post, my blog was receiving over 100,000 monthly visitors.
 That same month, I came up with a business idea, that I believed would fit perfectly with my blog.
 The idea was to create a subscription box service that would send out a personal development audio book to my subscribers once a month.

 I loved the idea so much that ignored the best practice of testing before investing.
 I designed and bought 1000 boxes to package the audiobooks, and I ordered 500 audiobook cds to prepare for the onslaught of orders.
 After three months of marketing Motivation in a Box, I had a grand total of seven subscribers.
 At that point, I had sunk $7000 into the subscription box service.
 The biggest problem was not the money.
 It was the amount of time that was being lost.
 It had begun to consume every minute of my day, and I was putting little thought to my thriving blog.

 I asked myself, “do I need to make my money back through selling more subscription boxes, or am I better off earning it back another way.”
 The answer was clear.
 Motivation in a Box was never going to be profitable, and it was keeping me from making money through other avenues.